Azure/azure-sdk-for-rust/sdk/appconfiguration/README.md

 It supports [Azure Feature Manager](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview).
 It supports [Azure Feature Manager](https://learn.microsoft.com/en-us/azure/azure-app-configuration/manage-feature-flags).
+It supports reading features form file, for dev perspective, to override the feature value from the remote.

 This crate is part of the unofficial Azure SDK effort in Rust.
 For more information on the project, and an overview of other crates, please refer to